 Note that autosaves will still work.
 Sixty seconds is the default interval for auto-saves.
 If you disable that too, set the interval to something very high.

 With that, we have set the interval to twelve hours.
 Unless you keep the post edit page open for twelve hours, auto-save won’t work.

 However, I don’t recommend doing this.
 For me, auto-saves had come to the rescue many a time during network and power outages.
 It had helped to recover the edits I couldn’t save.
 Moreover, there is only one version of auto-save stored in the database at a time.
 So, unlike other revisions, it won’t be an issue.

 Before publishing this, I have tried these things on my blog itself.
 Here are the results.

-Note that the my database size reduces from 2.5MB to 0.75MB.
-That is almost 70 percent reduction.
+Note that my database size reduces from 2.5MB to 0.75MB.
+That is almost a 70 percent reduction.
 Remember that it was a new website with only a couple of updates.
 So imagine how much you can save for a large website.